SWC News Center

 By: Troy Andrew Bash and Tristan James Kately

 On May 1, 2026, Southwestern College (SWC) hosted the first San Diego Region 10 Asian American, Native Hawaiian, and Pacific Islander (AANHPI) Student Research Summit with students from City of College of San Diego, Mesa College, and Miramar College.
-Our keynote speaker, Malaka Gharabi, gave us insight on the struggles of someone who is mixed-race (...)
+Our keynote speaker, Malaka Gharib, gave us insight on the struggles of someone who is mixed-race (...)

 Connecting Our Canoes: Finding Belonging, Visibility, and Purpose in Higher Education